Skip to main content

 });

-Note: you must manually register all services during unit test... the assembly scan doesn't get along well with unit testing.
+Note: The assembly scan doesn't get along well with unit testing.